2016 Nationals: NOR now available

-Niantic Bay Yacht Club will be the host for this year's National Championship, to be held over the three days of July 21-23.
+Niantic Bay Yacht Club will be the host for this year's event, to be held from July 20 to 23.
 This is your chance to challenge Niantic's own David Peck and crew, winners of last year's event.
 Niantic offers a friendly club and usually reliable winds.
 One of the best race officers in the business, Tufts sailing coach Ken Legler, will be PRO, so you know the races will be well run.

 Limited housing will be available with club members, but July is a busy month, so those planning on staying in a hotel room should book sooner rather than later to avoid disappointment.
-Click here for a list of recommended local hotels.
+Click on the NOR link above to find a list of recommended local hotels.

 2016 Nationals T-shirts and hats are now available.
 Click here for information and order form.
 Orders MUST be received by June 24 to ensure delivery at the Nationals on July 20!